sunfishcode/basic-text/docs/Background.md

 In [Basic Text] content, U+A, and nothing else, is a *line terminator*, sometimes also called a *newline*.

 Why not use the CRLF convention?
-That's what [IETF RFCs] use, and after ASCII-1986 / ECMA-6:1985 at least, that's what ASCII itself uses.
+CRLF is what [IETF RFCs] use, as well as ASCII itself (after ASCII-1986 / ECMA-6:1985 at least).
+Basic Text uses U+A because:
- - U+A is what IEEE [POSIX] and ISO C and C++ use in program data.
+ - U+A is what IEEE [POSIX], ISO C and C++, and many other programs use in program data.
  - The newline convention is only one scalar, so it's simpler than CRLF and avoids corner-case concerns of what to do when CR and LF are split apart.
  - The newline convention is also only one byte in UTF-8, so it can be